jet/propulsion/README.md

       - `proConsumer` template for example consumer logic using `ParallelConsumer` and `StreamsConsumer` etc.

     - [Propulsion+Equinox templates](https://github.com/jet/dotnet-templates#producerreactor-templates-combining-usage-of-equinox-and-propulsion):
+      - `eqxShipping`: Event Sourced example with a Process Manager.
+Includes a `Watchdog` component that uses a `StreasProjector`, with example wiring for `CosmosStore`, `DynamoStore` and `EventStoreDb`
+      - `proCosmosReactor`.
+Simple single-source `StreamsProjector` based Reactor.
+More legible version of `proReactor` template, currently only supports `Propulsion.CosmosStore`
-      - `proReactor` template, which includes multiple sources and multiple processing modes
+      - `proReactor` generic template, which includes multiple sources and multiple processing modes
-      - `proCosmosReactor` more legible version of `proReactor` template, currently only supports `Propulsion.CosmosStore`
       - `summaryConsumer` template, consumes from the output of a `proReactor --kafka`, saving them in an `Equinox.CosmosStore` store
       - `trackingConsumer`template, which consumes from Kafka, feeding into example Ingester logic in an `Equinox.CosmosStore` store
       - `proSync` template is a fully fledged store <-> store synchronization tool syncing from a `CosmosStoreSource` or `EventStoreSource` to a `CosmosStoreSink` or `EventStoreSink`